grazielegrc/grazielegrc/README.md

 - 🤓 I’ve been working with Quality Assurance for more than 10 years.
 - 💻 I’m currently acting with Web and API automated tests.
 - 🎯 I have experience using the following automation tools and languages:
      - Web:
-       - Capybara with Ruby;
+       - Playwright with JavaScript;
        - Selenium with Cucumber and Python;
-       - Selenium with Specflow and C#.
+       - Selenium with Specflow and C#;
+       - Capybara with Ruby.
      - Mobile:
        - Appium with Python;
        - BrowserStack device farm.